nikeshskillup/bmi-calculator/README.md

 ## Launch and view your react app on the browser

-1. Make sure you are in the utckx-shipping-calculator directory and start the server by executing the following command.
+1. Make sure you are in the react-app-bmi-calculator directory and start the server by executing the following command.

 ```
     npm start